-The update has seemly been launched on the back of the recent media discovery that location data was being stored on all iDevices and iTunes backups.
-The changes to the iOS only contain relevant location database cache features, below are the changes the 4.3.3 update mentions when installing.
+The update has been launched on the back of the recent press around location data being stored on all iOS devices and in iTunes backups.
+The new iOS changes the following:

-- No longer backs the cache up to iTunes
+- No longer backs the location cache up in iTunes backups